- J.D., Harvard Law School, 2008

 - "Sixth Circuit Reverses Dismissal of a Shareholder Derivative Action Based Upon the Lack of Independence of the Special Litigation Committee," April 14, 2011

-Financial Institutions Law Blog Articles
+Financial Institutions Law Blog Posts

 - "California Court Holds That Borrowers May Enjoin A Foreclosure If A Lender Fails To Meet Servicing Guidelines," February 4, 2013